-Virtual participants of the hybrid conference will be able to download the papers and presentations before the opening of the conference.
-They will be able to attend the presentations live in the scheduled sessions Bahrain time as well as viewing the recorded presentations on the conference virtual platform later.
-Virtual speakers will have to record their presentation according to ICSOBA guidelines and submit it for broadcasting at the conference at the scheduled time.
-The virtual speaker will be asked to be available online to answer the questions of the virtual and on-site audience.
+Participants of the conference will be able to download the papers and presentations before opening of the conference.
+They will be able to attend the presentations live in the scheduled sessions Bahrain time as well as viewing the recorded presentations “on demand” on the conference virtual platform shortly after.

 Papers and presentations will be in English.
 They will be published and downloadable from ICSOBA website for the participants and ICSOBA corporate members.
 The papers will be indexed in platforms such as Google Scholar.
 The printed book of proceedings (TRAVAUX No. 50) will be sent to individual orders after the conference.

-The Organizing Committee is inviting the submission of abstracts, papers and presentations.
+The Organizing Committee is currently inviting the submission of presentations.

 Submission process is managed by ConfTool https://www.conftool.net/icsoba2021 which is customized for ICSOBA 2021 Conference.